glowysourworm/TerminalSynth/README.md

 Currently, you'll need Visual Studio 2022 (Community Edition), or an equivalent compiler to build and run this project.

-For dependencies, you'll need to build FTXUI, RT Audio, and set up your project to build and run the terminal synth based on these libs.
-In the future, there could be a build process to help out users; but it depends on how much time I have to finish it.
+Check environment variables, and project settings.
+You'll need to install RtAudio, and FTXUI at the $LIB environment location.
+This will be automated, in the future, using CMake.

 For now, you'll have to use what's there; and I'd be happy to answer any questions you have.